UniversalDependencies/UD_Komi_Permyak-UH/README.md

 UH = University of Helsinki
 Development repository:
 [https://github.com/rueter/erme-ud-komi-permyak](https://github.com/rueter/erme-ud-komi-permyak)
+Annotation work is simultaneous to finite-state transducer development by Larisa Ponomareva, Niko Partanen and Jack Rueter in the [GiellaLT](https://giellalt.uit.no/lang-koi) infrastucture, which also works with Constraint Grammar disambiguation of the morphological analysis.

 Work connected to this treebank is described in following publication.
 If you use this treebank in your work, please cite: